dlochrie/acomplish/README.md

 	mysql> FLUSH PRIVILEGES;
 	mysql> EXIT

+Note, `redis` is definitely supported, documentation needed here for
+    `redis` support.

 ##Contribute

 Let me know if you would like to participate, or fork/pull.

 ###Thanks
  * [Anatoliy Chakkaev](https://github.com/1602), this is built on top of the CompoundJS Framework

 ##License
 The MIT License (MIT)